ADD CONDITION

 Pediatric Use

-When using this medication for children, it's important to follow specific guidelines to ensure their safety.
-For children aged 2 to under 12 years, you should always supervise their use.
-If your child is over 2 years old, you can apply a thin layer of the medication to the affected area up to 3 to 4 times a day.
-However, if your child is under 2 years old, it's essential to consult a doctor before use.
+If you have a child aged 2 to under 12 years, it's important to use this medication only with adult supervision.
+For both adults and children over 2 years, you can apply a thin layer to the affected area up to 3 to 4 times a day.
+However, if your child is under 2 years old, you should consult a doctor before use.

 Geriatric Use